isomerpages/imda-tradetrust/_community/Country Guides/Overview.md

 United Kingdom of Great Britain and Northern Ireland, Bahrain, Papua New Guinea, Belize, Kiribati, Paraguay, the Abu Dhabi Global Markets in the United Arab Emirates</p>
-<p>Taking an example of a shipment from China - a non MLETR-compliant jurisdictions
+<p>Using an example of a shipment from a non MLETR-compliant jurisdiction
-to Singapore.
-As long as the TradeTrust-issued electronic Bill of Lading (eBL) by a carrier is governed by any one of the MLETR-compliant jurisdictions like Singapore, the eBL will be legally valid to faciliate the shipment.</p>
+like China to Singapore, as long as the TradeTrust-issued electronic Bill of Lading (eBL) by a carrier is governed by a MLETR-compliant jurisdiction such as Singapore, the eBL will be legally valid to facilitate the shipment.</p>
 <p></p>
 <p></p>
 <p><a href="/community/country-guides/singapore/" rel="noopener noreferrer nofollow" target="_blank">Singapore</a>